 As a fisherman — bass and musky to be exact — Jason said he’s doing better virtually than in the water.
 “I catch more people phishing than I’m catching real fish.”
 But in both scenarios, he’s learned a lot.
-“I keep trying, because in real fishing, I don’t give up.
+“I keep trying because with real fishing, I don’t give up.
 I just try something different.
-In County phishing, I am going to keep trying to teach people not to be caught by my phish.”
+In county phishing, I am going to keep trying to teach people not to be caught by my phish.”

 Milwaukee County's Security Awareness Training Journey